 Talk and sing to your baby when they’re awake, they may respond by cooing or simply becoming quieter as they listen to your voice.
 With their eyes now able to focus more (they should be able to focus about 60cm ahead of them now, as oppose to the 25cm a few weeks ago) and as their memory begins to improve, show them more complex patterns and pictures.

 You may even want to improve their other senses by encouraging them to feel different textures.
 Since they’ve started reaching out and their hands are likely always open, it’s a good time to play with different styles of toys – both hard and soft, and move them from side to side in front of their face to encourage better focus.

 Your sleeping pattern should finally be taking hold, but don’t worry if your baby is still struggling to distinguish between night and day, it takes some longer than others.
 You should start to notice your baby’s daytime naps are becoming longer but less frequent.
 Where before they might take 4-8 naps a day, now they’re edging towards a maximum of four.
 This will hopefully mean more sleep for you at night, as your baby's average of 8-13 hours will be less interrupted than a few weeks ago.
 Check out these different sleep routines if you’re still struggling to get your little one to sleep well through the night.

 You will have noticed your baby feeding more and more over the past couple of weeks as they grow faster.
 By now, your baby will likely have matured in understanding feeding and will be taking their milk faster, meaning shorter feeding time for you.
-They are also more likely to stay alert while feeding as oppose to dosing off.
+They are also more likely to stay alert while feeding as opposed to dosing off.

 Your 6-week check-up should have revealed your baby's weight, and a good guideline is to feed them 150ml-200ml per kilo of that weight.
-It also depends how much they want to take themselves, as babies understand pretty well how much they should eat and when to stop.
+It also depends on how much they want to take themselves, as babies understand pretty well how much they should eat and when to stop.

 7-week-old baby crying: Dealing with Colic